ApryseSDK/pdftron-flutter/doc/api/API.md

 ```

 #### getVisiblePages
 Gets the visible pages in the current viewer as an array.
+Android only.

 Returns a Future.